Best Night Markets to Visit in Malaysia

 Hours: 4.00 pm till 11.00 pm, Wednesday.

-Pros: Very interesting place, non-commercialized.
+Pros: Exciting place, non-commercialized.

 2. Batu Ferringhi Night Market in Penang